 A few things to remember when applying heat protectants:

-First, if using a spray variation, aim for spritzing from a distance of 10 to 12 inches from the head—this diffuses the mist, making for a wider and more even distribution on your hair.
+Aim for spritzing from a distance of 10 to 12 inches from the head.
+This diffuses the mist, making for a wider and more even distribution.
 (Ed’s tip: Try forming the capital letter L with your arm.)

 Creams and mousse should be used sparingly—a dime-sized portion is usually enough.
 Be sure to spread your heat protectant evenly throughout your strands.

 And if you’re dealing with hair oils?
-Hair care products, such as “hair oils” and serums, are normally based on silicones rather than real oils, since real oils can smoke.
-At any rate, you can always help prevent your hair from cooking on your flat iron by using the bare minimum amount of product for your hair length, and by opting for ceramic barrettes or plates—they distribute heat more evenly and are generally regarded as safer on strands.
+Hair care products, such as “hair oils” and serums, are based on silicones rather than real oils.
+You can always help prevent your hair from cooking on your flat iron by using the bare minimum amount of product for your hair length.
+You should also opt for ceramic barrettes or plates—they distribute heat more evenly and are generally regarded as safer on strands.

-Thermal protectant is the last frontier our strands have against potentially damaging heat exposure, making it a crucial addition to any hair styling routine.
+Thermal protectant is the last frontier our strands have against potentially damaging heat exposure.
+Make it a priority whenever you use heat styling.